kelsa-pi/PyUNO_Workspace/README.md

 ## Requirements

+Python 3 and Pyzo

-[Pyzo IDE](https://github.com/pyzo/pyzo) - Runs on Python3 and needs Pyside or PyQt4 or PyQt5.
+[Pyzo IDE](https://github.com/pyzo/pyzo) - Runs on Python3 and needs PySide/PySide2/PyQt4/PyQt5.
+On a modern OS these should be easy to obtain.
+One can then install Pyzo with python3 -m pip install pyzo

 There is [binaries](http://www.pyzo.org/start.html) for Windows, Linux and OS X and installation instructions [here](http://www.pyzo.org/install.html#install)

 ## Installation and usage